hawkowl/technicals/apidesign/layout.rst

 --------------

 An API which is laid out in the vein of :rfc:`3986`.
-This is characterised by object types and identifiers being in the URI.
+This is characterised by object types and identifiers being in the URL.

+Laid out like this, it allows a single record of data to be referred to entirely in the URL.
+Most uses of this style of API are data-driven -- when clients put information into the system, actions which handle new/changed data are run implicitly.
+Functions are usually handled by a resource that accepts ``POST`` requests

 Real World Example: Stripe
 ~~~~~~~~~~~~~~~~~~~~~~~~~~